FlorenceGhestem/Cluster-tracking/README.md

 ## Purpose of the Repository

-This repository contains the implementation of two novel cluster-tracking approaches for analyzing longitudinal patient data extracted from medico-administrative databases, this is intially a fork from (JudithLamb/Cluster-tracking)[https://github.com/JudithLamb/Cluster-tracking].
+This repository contains the implementation of two novel cluster-tracking approaches for analyzing longitudinal patient data extracted from medico-administrative databases, this is initially a fork from [JudithLamb/Cluster-tracking](https://github.com/JudithLamb/Cluster-tracking).
 The primary goals of this research are:

 1. To identify clusters of patients at different ages using two clustering strategies:
    a.
 Markov Cluster algorithm (MCL) applied to patient networks built from raw data